You have probably heard about it, but in case you haven’t – you can watch, snorkel, or dive with whale sharks in Oslob, Cebu!

 1. How to get Oslob from Cebu City

 Ride a bus to Oslob at Cebu South Bus Terminal.
 The terminal is beside Elizabeth Mall, or E Mall, as the locals call it.
-Don’t worry about getting on the wrong bus because there will be boards displayed clearly to guide you which bus goes where.
+Don’t worry about getting on the wrong bus because there will be boards displayed clearly to guide you on which bus goes where.
 If you want to be sure, the guards and staffs are friendly and will be more than happy to offer assistance.

 Bus Fare (as of December 2013), Cebu – Oslob (Ceres buses):